 Translations

-Gettextopen in new window is a localization framework for writing multi-lingual applications that can also be used in GNOME Shell extensions.
+Gettext is a localization framework for writing multi-lingual applications that is also used by GNOME Shell extensions.

 Preparing an Extension